shibatch/octcalc/CODE_OF_CONDUCT.md

 completely ignoring it.
 A code of conduct is a set of rules that defines the normative behavior and responsibilities of individuals, parties, and groups.
-In other words, a code of conduct is a definition of the behaviors of participants that are desirable and undesirable for a project.
-By having each participant in the project agree to a code of conduct, the participants are made aware that certain behaviors are undesirable for the project.
-In other words, participants will not be able to openly engage in behavior that is undesirable for the project.
-Since a code of conduct is not legally binding, participants would be able to continue to participate in the project without agreeing to the code of conduct or while violating it.
-However, even in that case, the fact that a particular participant did not agree to or violated the code of conduct is visible.
-The purpose of having participants make a pledge not to engage in undesirable behavior is not to exclude participants who disagree or violate the code from the project, but to make other participants aware of it.
-This allows the "name and shame" approach to discourage participants from taking undesirable actions.
-If a particular participant engages in an undesirable behavior, other participants become aware of it, and the participant with the undesirable behavior is excluded from participation in the overall decision-making process of the project.
-In other words, participants with undesirable behavior will have difficulty participating in decision-making within the project.
-This assumes, of course, that participants do not lie.
+In other words, a code of conduct is a definition of the behaviors of members that are desirable and undesirable for a project.
+By having each member in the project agree to a code of conduct, the members are made aware that certain behaviors are undesirable for the project.
+In other words, members will not be able to openly engage in behavior that is undesirable for the project.
+Since a code of conduct is not legally binding, members would be able to continue to participate in the project without agreeing to the code of conduct or while violating it.
+However, even in that case, the fact that a particular member did not agree to or violated the code of conduct is visible.
+The purpose of having members make a pledge not to engage in undesirable behavior is not to exclude members who disagree or violate the code from the project, but to make other members aware of it.
+This allows the "name and shame" approach to discourage members from taking undesirable actions.
+If a particular member engages in an undesirable behavior, other members become aware of it, and the member with the undesirable behavior is excluded from participation in the overall decision-making process of the project.
+In other words, members with undesirable behavior will have difficulty participating in decision-making within the project.
+This assumes, of course, that members do not lie.

 ### How our guidelines work